Computer Networking Systems (CNTS)

 CNTS1212 | Server Systems | Lecture/Laboratory (3 Credits)

 Install, configure, maintain, and manage the core services in current Linux and Windows server operating systems.
-Introduction to the sharing of system resources, remote administration, directory services security and backups.
-Portions of this course help to prepare for the Microsoft Identity and Access Administrator exam.
+Introduction to the sharing of system resources, remote administration, and directory services security.

 CNTS1221 | Network Systems I | Lecture/Laboratory (4 Credits)